OISF/suricata/doc/userguide/unix-socket.rst

 * Python: https://github.com/inliniac/suricata/blob/master/scripts/suricatasc/suricatasc.in (provided with suricata and used in this document)
 * Perl: https://github.com/aflab/suricatac (a simple Perl client with interactive mode)
-* C: https://github.com/regit/SuricataC (a unix socket mode client in C without interactive mode)
+* C: https://github.com/regit/SuricataC (a Unix socket mode client in C without interactive mode)

 .. _standard-unix-socket-commands: